avsa242/p1vga6bpp-spin/README.md

 P1/SPIN1:
 * spin-standard-library
 * 1 extra core/cog for the PASM display engine
-* lib.gfx.bitmap.spin (provided by spin-standard-library)
+* graphics.common.spinh (provided by spin-standard-library)
 * 19.2k RAM for the display buffer (double-buffering not possible)
 * `-D_PASM_` must be defined on the build commandline